 Public Matters - Class of 2011

-ED ALCANTARA is a Home Buyer Counselor with the Merrimack Valley Housing Partnership, a nonprofit organization that promotes responsible and sustainable home ownership.
+ED ALCANTARA was a Home Buyer Counselor with the Merrimack Valley Housing Partnership (MVHP) in 2011.
+The MVHP is a nonprofit organization that promotes responsible and sustainable home ownership.
 In addition to conducting home buyer training classes, Ed works individually with potential first-time home buyers to help them assess their readiness to purchase a home.
 His work requires a solid understanding of the home buying process, as well as the ability to assist individuals in making realistic decisions and setting appropriate expectations in line with their unique personal and financial situations.
 Ed has a bachelor degree in business from Salem State College and is fluent in Spanish.
-Ed lives in Haverhill.

-RASY AN was Executive Director of the Cambodian Mutual Assistance Association, a nonprofit organization dedicated to improving the quality of life for Cambodian Americans and other minorities and economically disadvantaged persons in Lowell through educational, cultural, economic and social programs when he participated in Public Matters.
-Prior to that position, he was Foreclosure Prevention Coordinator for the Home Preservation Coalition of the Merrimack Valley (HPC), a program of the Coalition for a Better Acre (CBA).
+RASY AN was Executive Director of the Cambodian Mutual Assistance Association (CMAA) in 2011.
+The CMAA is a nonprofit organization dedicated to improving the quality of life for Cambodian Americans and other minorities and economically disadvantaged persons in Lowell through educational, cultural, economic and social programs when he participated in Public Matters.
+Prior to his work at the CMAA, Rasy was a Foreclosure Prevention Coordinator for the Home Preservation Coalition of the Merrimack Valley (HPC), a program of the Coalition for a Better Acre (CBA).
 The CBA, in partnership with Community Teamwork, Inc., founded HPC in 2008 to help homeowners experiencing difficulty meeting mortgage payments.
-Rasy conducts foreclosure education workshops, one-on-one foreclosure prevention counseling, budget counseling, and access to other resources in the community.
+Rasy conducted foreclosure education workshops, one-on-one foreclosure prevention counseling, budget counseling, and access to other resources in the community.
 Rasy founded Khmer Connections, a program that helps to make connections between the CBA and the Southeast Asian community.
-Rasy has worked for many years for his family’s business Pailin City Enterprises, which consists of a restaurant and function hall, and jewelry and music stores.
+Rasy worked for many years for his family’s business Pailin City Enterprises, which consists of a restaurant and function hall, and jewelry and music stores.
 Rasy is a graduate of Lowell High School and holds an MBA from Rivier College.
-Rasy lives in Westford.

-YOVANI BAEZ is neighborhood Planner for the City Lowell.
-When was participated in Public Matters she was a Real Estate Project Manager for Lawrence CommunityWorks, a nonprofit community development corporation working to transform and revitalize the physical, economic, and social landscape of Lawrence.
+YOVANI BAEZ-ROSE is a Neighborhood Planner for the City Lowell in 2011.
+When Yovani participated in Public Matters she was a Real Estate Project Manager for Lawrence CommunityWorks, a nonprofit community development corporation working to transform and revitalize the physical, economic, and social landscape of Lawrence.
 She received her master’s degree in Regional Economic and Social Development from the University of Massachusetts Lowell.
 Yovani was as a legislative aide for state senator Steven Panagiotakos and worked on constituent issues and legislation.
 Her past experience also includes work as a resource development associate for Lawrence CommunityWorks and as a Community Organizer for the Coalition for a Better Acre.
 Yovani is bilingual in English and Spanish and is a resident of Lowell.

 JOSE CRUZ is a Commercial lending Officer at Enterprise Bank.
 In July, 2010 Jose received the Rotarian of the Year Award from the Methuen Rotary.
 The award acknowledged outstanding service to the club and the community.
 In the same month, Jose was awarded the Service Leadership Recognition Award from his previous place of employment.
 He is active in many nonprofits in the Merrimack Valley area such as Community Teamwork Inc.'s Common Ground Development Corp., CLASS, Inc., and the Methuen Board of Trade.
 Jose is a graduate of Pontificia Universidad Catolica Madre y Maestra, Santiago, Dominican Republic and Southern New Hampshire University.
 Jose is fluent in Spanish and some Portuguese and lives in Salem, NH.